10 Ways to Create the Best Hybrid Working Environment

 You could also communicate a process to employees, so they can tidy their hot desk at the end of the working day.
 It might involve putting equipment back and cleaning up any rubbish and paperwork that’s accumulated throughout the day.
 A desk organising unit can help to keep hot desks tidy.

 Introduce air purifiers to help kill airborne viruses and ensure better indoor air quality.
 Poor office air quality can particularly affect members of staff with asthma or other respiratory issues.
 Staff who are otherwise well may exhibit the following symptoms due to polluted office air:

 - Swollen sinuses

 - Difficulties breathing

 - Itchy or sore throat

 Leitz’s range of TruSens Air Purifiers come in three sizes to suit your workplace.
-TruSense Air Purifiers not only focus on dust, dirt, and gasses.
+TruSens Air Purifiers improve indoor air quality and don’t only focus on dust, dirt, and gasses.
 You can utilise one of our filters (pet, odour, or allergy and flu) depending on what suits the office space best.

-Repurpose permanent desk spaces and create break out areas to encourage collaboration.
-Many companies no longer have a set desk structure for members of staff, instead adopting hot desks and shared workspaces to aid the hybrid working ethos.
+Repurpose permanent desk spaces and create break-out areas to encourage collaboration.
+Many companies no longer have a set desk structure for members of staff, instead adopting hot desking and shared workspaces to aid the hybrid working ethos.

 Encourage social interaction by communicating activities and events around the office as well as digitally for those at home.
 Weekly virtual quizzes are a great way to have fun with colleagues and are easily accessible for those both working from home and in the office.